 The deadline to request a forbearance for a mortgage on a one- to four-unit home differs based on what governmental entity backs the loan.

-The FHA announced that homeowners with FHA-insured loans, including reverse mortgages, have until February 28, 2021, to request a COVID-19 forbearance (a CARES Act forbearance) from their mortgage servicer.
+Homeowners with FHA-insured loans, including reverse mortgages (who can request a delay of foreclosure), have until September 30, 2021, to request a COVID-19 forbearance (a CARES Act forbearance) from their mortgage servicer.

-Under the CARES Act, the “covered period” to get a forbearance for a federally backed loan on a multifamily property with five or more units begins on March 27, 2020, and ends on the sooner of December 31, 2020, or the termination of the national emergency concerning the COVID-19 outbreak declared by the president under the National Emergencies Act, which hasn't happened yet.
+Under the CARES Act, the "covered period" to get a forbearance for a federally backed loan on a multifamily property with five or more units begins on March 27, 2020, and ends on the sooner of December 31, 2020, or the termination of the national emergency concerning the COVID-19 outbreak declared by the president under the National Emergencies Act.

 Even though the CARES Act set a December 31, 2020 deadline for borrowers with multifamily loans to get forbearances, the FHFA announced that Fannie Mae and Freddie Mac would continue to offer COVID-19 forbearances to qualifying multifamily property owners through March 31, 2021.

-Under the CARES Act, a forbearance will last up to 180 days, and you can extend it for another 180 days, provided that you request the forbearance and extension during the covered period.
+Under the CARES Act, you can extend an initial forbearance provided that you request the forbearance and extension during the covered period.
 So, keep the deadlines noted above in mind if you want to request a forbearance or an extension of that forbearance.